How to Take Stellar Meeting Minutes

 Save your notes somewhere that is easily accessible.
 Every company does it differently, but there should be a central place where you can upload your minutes.
-This is also the time to send your minutes to those who were absent, had to leave early, or maybe daydreamed through the meeting!
+This is also the time to send your minutes to those who were absent, had to leave early, or daydreamed through the meeting!

 Given the current circumstances, it’s not unlikely that you might take meeting minutes remotely.
 That could be over Zoom, Slack, or maybe a conference call.

 But fear not!
-We have three tricks to help you conquer your fears of remote notetaking:
+We have three tricks to help you conquer your fears of remote note-taking:

-An alternative way to take notes, is to write down the times that certain agenda items occurred.
+An alternative way to take notes is to write down the times that certain agenda items occurred.
 That way, people who missed the meeting can fast-forward to the part they need.

 While taking notes and participating online, it might be tricky to differentiate who’s talking.
-If it’s a large group, ask your colleagues to state their name before speaking or call other people by name.
+If it’s a large group, ask your colleagues to state their names before speaking or call other people by name.
 That way, your meeting minutes are always accurate, especially when motions and decisions are being made.

 For example, you can collectively decide that the communal chat is reserved for meeting content only, such as if you're leaving early, you have a question to bring up, or you have something to add to the conversation.
 All other information, including side chit-chat, should be sent privately or on a different platform.